ambischof/cgacha/idea-plan.md

 **Gacha Game** a user has a certain number of credits, and can exchange credit to get a random item from a list.
 Different items will have different probabilities and better items will usually have lower probabilities.

+This document is the planning for _before_ implementing and is likely to be innacurate, see README for up to date info

 ## Purpose

-Practice making a server in python, specifically django
+Practice making a server in python, specifically django Brush up on AWS Deployment
+Tailwind practice

 ## Project Overview
 ### MVP Version
 Various features can be punted on during development cycle
 - ~~No server just a program controller (is too minimum?)~~
 - no account, just singular user
-- no database, just in program memory
+- ~~no database, just in program memory~~
-- no credits, unlimited rolls
+- ~~no credits, unlimited rolls~~
-- command line based UI
+- ~~command line based UI~~

 ### Components